jayanthkrishnakalavapudi/lab2/Readme.md

 ## Insights and Results

-During the development of this project, I learned how to create a RESTful API using Express.js and how to integrate middleware for request logging and data validation.
+During the development of this project, I learned how to create a NodeJS file system API and how to integrate middleware for request logging and data validation.
 I faced some challenges while implementing the edit functionality, particularly in updating the contact details and handling errors effectively.
 However, through debugging and referring to documentation, I managed to resolve these issues.

 Overall, I gained a deeper understanding of Node.js, Express.js, and handling CRUD operations in a web application.